luismaldonadotxstate9/MachineLearningProject/README.md

 Low risk appetite
 Medium risk appetite
 High risk appetite
-Create three portfolios based on the investors’ risk appetites and a sensitivity analysis and compare the beta and alpha of these portfolios to the benchmark (S&P 500).
+Create three portfolios using clustering analysis based on the investors’ risk appetites and a sensitivity analysis and compare the beta and alpha of these portfolios to the benchmark (S&P 500).
-Make investment recommendations based on the excess return and excess risk derived from the betas and alphas, the Sharpe ratio and the efficient frontier.

 Useful features from your data & the descriptions of the features: